JerryJheng/portfolio/README.md

 <p>files in this repository are named as [project_or_type]_[Content]
 </p>
 <h2> [rent_in_TYC]: Apartment Rent in Taoyuan City, Taiwan </h1>
-<p>This project was performed to predict price of renting an apartment in Taoyuan City, Taiwan,
+<p>This project was performed to predict prices of renting an apartment in Taoyuan City, Taiwan,
 using supervised machine learning techniques.
 The dataset was collected from the website of Ministry of the Interior, Taiwan, ranging from 2020 S1 to 2022 S2.
 After data cleaning, the dataset remains 10718 observations.